 The sobering story of the Indian Labour Corps.

-A short story written in the earliest days of the First World War became an enduring symbol of British providence.
+The ‘Angels of Mons’, a short story written in the earliest days of the First World War, became an enduring symbol of British providence.

 The global crisis wrought by the First World War prompted the birth of free mental health care.